StanPlatinum/elf-respect/README.md

 ## Try anothor program step by step:

- - You can totally use our toolset to evaluate any other C/C++ programs.
+*You can totally use our toolset to evaluate any other C/C++ programs.

  - Firstly, modify your program.
 You can refer to (### Generate target binary from source code).
 And put your target unmodified program $(TARGET_NAME).c/cpp in dynamic-loader-checker/target-program/ShadowStackCFI/.
- - SecondlyT, run `make` in ShadowStackCFI/ to generate a directory whose name is $(TARGET_NAME), which includes 5 files in the directory.
+ - Secondly, run `make` in ShadowStackCFI/ to generate a directory whose name is $(TARGET_NAME), which includes 5 files in the directory.
 Run `make` in dynamic-loader-checker/target-program/ to generate the `program` in dynamic-loader-checker/.
  - Thirdly, run `make` in dynamic-loader-checker/ to generate the SGX app that can provide your service.
 Simply run ./app to get what you want.
 If your code has data leakage behavior, the SGX app would failed.

- - To re-generate the program, please do `make clean` in both `dynamic-loader-checker/target-program/`.
+*To re-generate the program, please do `make clean` in both `dynamic-loader-checker/target-program/`.

 ***